Linuxbrew/brew/Library/Homebrew/manpages/brew-cask.1.md

 Other environment variables:

   * `SUDO_ASKPASS`:
-    When this variable is set, Homebrew-Cask will call `sudo`(8) with the `-A` option.
+    When this variable is set, Homebrew Cask will call `sudo`(8) with the `-A` option.

 ## SEE ALSO

-The Homebrew-Cask home page: <https://caskroom.github.io/>
+The Homebrew Cask home page: <https://caskroom.github.io/>

-The Homebrew-Cask GitHub page: <https://github.com/Homebrew/homebrew-cask>
+The Homebrew Cask GitHub page: <https://github.com/Homebrew/homebrew-cask>

 `brew`(1), `curl`(1)